 The result is that it is actually not unusual to find portfolios with 20 or 30 funds.
 And the investor is perfectly satisfied in their portfolio being so 'well-diversified'!
 However, the fact is that since funds are themselves invested in a large number of stocks or bonds or both, adding funds to your portfolio after a certain point does not materially add to the degree of safety of your investments.
 It even compromises their manageability.
 To sum it up, diversification is not a goal in itself.
 It has the downside of adding to your workload.
 You should do the minimum required and no more.
 So what is this minimum level of diversification?
 And how do you ensure that the diversification is real and not illusory?

 Whether a portfolio is well-diversified or not is a matter of degree.
 Perfect delinking of the various components of your investments may not be possible.
-All parts of the economy are after all related, and a broad, severe crisis of the kind the world saw in 2008 will affect everything.
+All parts of the economy are after all related, and a broad, severe crisis of the kind the world saw in 2008 or in 2020 will affect everything.
 In theory, though, the holy grail of diversification is to spread your money across negatively-correlated types of investments.
 Negative correlation means that when one goes up, the other comes down.
 Unfortunately, this would mean that some part of your portfolio will always perform badly.

 This story first appeared in January 2014.